 The Difference Between Freestone and Clingstone Peaches

-We can all agree that peaches are one of the things we most look forward to about summer.
-There may be no single bite that is more pure sunshine than a tree-ripened peach, heavy with juice, the blushing velvet skin giving way to tender flesh, natural sweetness balanced with just enough acid to keep it from being cloying.
-Eaten out of hand, sliced into salads, baked in pies, turned into jams, even pickled, peaches are the flavor of summer.
+We can all agree that peaches are one of the things we look forward to about summer.
+There may be no single bite more pure sunshine than a tree-ripened peach, heavy with juice, the blushing velvet skin giving way to tender flesh that's naturally sweet and balanced with just the right amount of acid.
+Eaten out of hand, sliced into salads, baked in pies, turned into jams, even pickled, peaches are the ultimate flavor of summer.

-When looking for peaches, whether small or large, yellow or white, round or donut shaped, really the only major difference in peach variety is freestone or clingstone peaches.
-But how do you tell which peaches are freestone and which are clingstone peaches?
+When buying peaches, whether small or large, yellow or white, round or donut-shaped, the major difference comes down to peach variety: freestone or clingstone.
+But how do you tell which peaches are which?
 When it comes to choosing between freestone and clingstone peaches, the biggest factor to consider is how you intend to use them.

 What Are Freestone Peaches?

-Freestone, or cling-free peaches refer to fruit where the flesh is not attached to the pit.
-When you cut or bite into these peaches, you can reach in and remove the pit easily, making them a pleasure both to eat out of hand, and for cooking, baking and canning, since they are easy to prep.
+Freestone or cling-free peaches refer to fruit where the flesh is not attached to the pit.
+When you cut or bite into these peaches, you can reach in and easily remove the pit, making them a pleasure to eat out of hand and great for cooking, baking, and canning, since they are easy to prep.
 Freestone peaches tend to show up later in the season, between mid-June and mid-August.

 What Are Clingstone Peaches?

 Clingstone peaches refer to peaches where the flesh is attached to the pit.
-These peaches are ideal for eating, but less desirable for cooking, baking or canning projects, since they are difficult to prep.
-Cutting the delicate flash from the pit can bruise or damage it, which will create oxidation in the fruit, or browning.
+These peaches are ideal for eating, but less desirable for cooking, baking, or canning projects since they are difficult to prep.
+Cutting the delicate flesh from the pit can bruise or damage it, leading to browning.
 Clingstone peaches are usually the first peaches available in the growing season, ripening between mid-May and early June.

 How to Pick Peaches